oneananda/AWS_Operations/Learning/009 AWS CloudWatch/README.md

 **Infrastructure Monitoring**

 Use Case: Monitor the health and performance of AWS infrastructure components such as EC2 instances, RDS databases, and load balancers.

+**Security Monitoring**

+Use Case: Enhance security posture by monitoring access patterns and unauthorized activities.